Erdogan is a 'family' in Turkey's conservative heartland - ExBulletin

 A 47-year-old ophthalmologist, Ates arranges impromptu appointments with patients on the street, delivering a prescription on a crumpled piece of paper to a man in worn-out shoes.

-“I started out as a shoe shiner, I became a professor of medicine.
-People see themselves in me, as we see ourselves in Erdogan,” whose family is from neighboring Rize province, Ates told AFP.
+“I started as a shoe shiner, I became a professor of medicine.
+People see themselves in me, as we see each other in Erdogan,” whose family is from neighboring Rize province, told AFP Has your.

 Erdogan “speaks to everyone, not just the elites”, he said.